Big Life Foundation

-Big Life Foundation was founded by photographer Nick Brandt & conservationist Richard Bonham in September 2010.
+Big Life Foundation was founded by photographer Nick Brandt & award winning conservationist Richard Bonham in September 2010.

 With Richard Bonham as Director of Operations for Big Life in Africa, and Project Manager Damian Bell in Tanzania, Big Life has now expanded to employ 315 rangers, with 31 outposts and 15 vehicles protecting 2 million acres of wilderness in the Amboseli-Tsavo ecosystem of E. Africa.

-Big Life is the only organization in East Africa with co-ordinated cross-border anti-poaching operations.
+Big Life was the first organization in East Africa with co-ordinated cross-border anti-poaching operations.

 Click on Interactive Map to see Locations for, and links leading, to : Ranger Posts, Latest News, Schools, and Predator Compensation Hotspots. . .

 They arrived with a just cause, eight construction workers to build a classroom.
 They must have wondered at all the animals, living in peace and not terrified of humans.
 Clearly they didn’t take the time to find out why.